Colin Alexander McVean

-Colin Alexander McVean, FRGS (6 March 1838 – 18 January 1912) was a Scottish civil engineer who made a considerable contribution to Japan's engineering development in 1870s.
+Colin Alexander McVean, FRGS (6 March 1838 – 18 January 1912) was a Scottish civil engineer who contributed to Japan's engineering development in 1870s.
 He left two brief autobiographies, diaries, photos, letters and a collection of Japanese antiques.

 Early life and career

 He was born the first son of The Reverend Donald McVean, minister of the Free Church of Iona and Mull.

 After a five-year apprenticeship at Edinburgh, he joined the Hydrographic Office, Admiralty, and was engaged in a survey of the Hebrides under the direction of Captain Henry Charles Otter during 1861-64.
 He worked together with William Maxwell, RN, Henry Scharbau and W.E.
 Cheesman.

 In 1865-66, he worked for railway construction at Bulgaria.

 In June, just before departure to Japan, he married Mary Wood Cowan, youngest daughter of Alexander Cowan, a paper-maker in Penicuik.
 Marriage witness were Archibald Constable and Campbell Douglas.

 Appointment in Japan

 McVean was informed by his friend that the Northern Lighthouse Board of Edinburgh was recruiting several engineers for lighthouse construction in Japan in February 1868.
 It was too late to apply for the Chief Engineer's post, and McVean was appointed as Assistant Engineer together with A.W.
 Blundell.
 The chief engineer was Henry Brunton.

 The first lighthouse construction on Mikomoto-Jima in March to June 1869 was a difficult project, as Japanese masons were not familiar with western construction methods.
 McVean asked Brunton for revisions to the construction scheme, but Brunton's response was unsatisfactory and McVean made up his mind to resign from the Lighthouse Office together with Blundell, and started engineering business at Yokohama under the name of Vulcan Foundry.

 He met Yamao Yozo, government officer in charge of Yokosuma Arsenal and Yokohama Ironwork at Yokohama, and became close friends with him in both private life and business, as they have had common experience and friends in Scotland.
 McVean soon encouraged Yamao to establish a survey office to make nationwide geodetic survey.

 Meanwhile, the Meiji government decided to establish the Ministry of Public Works (Japan) on 12 December 1870 by the advice of Edmund Morel, Chief Engineer of Railway Construction in order to achieve rapid social and industrial development.
 After long discussions among the Cabinet members, on 28 September 1871 the government finally established the Public Works Ministry, consisting of 11 departments: railroads, shipyards, lighthouses, mines, an iron and steel industry, telecommunication, civil works, manufacturing, industrial promotion, an Engineering education institution and survey.
 Yamao headed the Engineering Institution and Survey Office, and placed McVean into chief surveyor position for surveying and building.